EOP&S, CARE, and NextUp Office

 The Following Info Will Help You Remain Eligible for Services:

 Download the (APR) form that you can use to have a conversation with your instructors and determine what your current grades are.
 All of your instructors must sign.
-Fall 2018 APR deadline has passed
+If your classes are online you can print your grades off of Canvas or have your instructor email your progress.
+Spring 2020 APR deadline is April 24th, 2020.

 CARE students: The CARE sponsored workshops list is available at the EOP&S, CARE, and NextUp counter.
 You must attend two workshops, and you must sign-up in person.
 Space is limited for each workshop.
 For more information call our office.